 Each year you drive your old car is one more year you don’t have to worry about paying for a new one.
 Yet, with every turn of the odometer, you’re one mile closer to big repair and maintenance bills.

-At some point, it costs so much to keep your old ride on the road that you'd be better off investing all of the money you're spending at the garage on a new car or truck.
-Our database of the best auto loan rates can help get you started.
+At some point, it costs so much to keep your old ride on the road that you’d be better off investing all of the money you’re spending at the garage on a new car or truck.
+Our database of current auto loan rates can help get you started.

 There’s no magical mileage threshold that tells you when it’s time to ditch your car.
 In fact, many of today’s vehicles routinely exceed 100,000 miles without experiencing major mechanical problems.